 A fast-growing plant, water hyacinth is a durable and highly renewable material we use to make hand-woven products like baskets.
 And because it is clogging up waterways in South East Asia, using it this way benefits both people and biodiversity.

 More sustainable cotton

 Together with the Better Cotton Initiative and WWF, we enable more than 100,000 farmers in India and Pakistan to produce cotton using less chemicals and water.
-From September 2015, all cotton in IKEA products will come from more sustainable sources.
+As of September 1st 2015, all cotton used in IKEA products comes from more sustainable sources.

 Flax and linen

 Linen is produced from extracted fibres of flax plants that grow in large fields, often in cooler climates where artificial irrigation and pesticides are rarely used.
 The fibres of fast-growing flax plants make linen strong and durable, yet soft and breathable, too.

 We’re much too curious to wait around for trends to arrive.
 We prefer to ask, “What can we do to make things better, so that everyday life will be better?”
 Often it’s about little things; those small solutions in the home that make the every day seamless, more functional and more fun.

 Today, we’ve moved beyond the conventional way of looking at home furnishing.
 Instead of seeing rooms, we look at activities.
 What are people doing in the home?
 How do they do it, and when?
 We then inspire them to make small changes that will make doing those things easier, smarter and more enjoyable - all over the home.

 The “fluid home” focuses on creating a good flow in the home based on people’s activities.
 Integrating wireless charging in furniture is one of those small things that can make a big difference.